karolinasniezek/sushi-website/README.md

-The simple Sushi website in CSS and Javascript based on tutorial.
+The simple Sushi website in CSS based on a tutorial.

 # Running the app